ttonsmeire-wq/chainview/README.md

 # ChainView — Supply Chain Mapper

-A free, self-contained supply chain mapping tool for companies that don't have a dedicated supply chain function.
+A free, self-contained supply chain mapping tool for companies that want to visualize their supply chain.

 **No account.
 No server.
 No cost.
 One HTML file.**